phillipskevin/can-hyperscript/README.md

 ### hyperComponents mixin

-There is also a mixin available to allow you to render `can-component`s:
+There is also a mixin available to allow you to render `can-component`s using hyperscript:

 ```js
 import baseH from 'can-hyperscript';